 Delegated support from the Trust school improvement team means that individual teachers are able to access personalised CPD in order to continue the development of high-quality provision.
 Staff are given opportunities to work together across settings, visit external settings and attend training as required.

 To ensure standards are continually assessed, the Trust has a monitoring, evaluating and review schedule in place which includes opportunities for senior and middle leaders to undertake regular book looks, pupil conferencing, learning walks and pupil progress meetings.

-External providers are encouraged to support the monitoring of the schools within Endeavour and these were used effectively last year to identify key actions to improve EYFS and to introduce "Little Wandle" as the phonics scheme of choice.
+External providers are encouraged to support the monitoring of the schools within Endeavour and these were used effectively last year to evaluate the impact of actions taken by leaders to improve the quality of provision and in the design and implementation of new or revised curriculums.